Crowds21/sheffield_acs/pages/COM6655___Cards.md

 	- Negligence 条件 duty of care [5-10]
 		- Doober and ViewScan own a duty of care to Mary Walker.
 Because it is predictable that there will be bugs in the software.
 And the injure of Mary can be reasonably foreseeable
 	- Competent Professional [5]
-		- Dubber and ViewScan did not find possible problems, ==a competent professional== should be able to find these problems
+		- Dubber and ViewScan did not find potential problems, ==competent professionals== should be able to find these problems
 	- Contributory Negligence
-		- If Doober sue ViewScan, it is possible Doober has   contributory negligence
+		- If Doober sue ViewScan, it is possible Doober has   contributory negligence -